 I’m slowly but surely making my way through my Kauai trip pictures and had to share one of my favorite maxi dresses as well as an amazing luau experience I had while on the island!
-I’ve been loving the maxi dress options at Banana Republic this season (you might remember this pretty blue one I wore a couple months ago — I found a similar if you’re interested!) and love that their petite sizing actually hits at the perfect length so that no alterations are necessary.
+I’ve been loving the red floral maxi dress options at Banana Republic this season (you might remember this pretty blue one I wore a couple months ago — I found a similar if you’re interested!) and love that their petite sizing actually hits at the perfect length so that no alterations are necessary.
 The quality is amazing as per typical Banana Republic — the fabric is lightweight, drapes well, and even machine washable!
-The dress is fully lined and there’s even an elastic waistband to give it a figure-flattering shape.
+This red floral maxi is fully lined and there’s even an elastic waistband to give it a figure-flattering shape.
 I found that the bodice did pouf out a bit so I added a belt and pushed some of the excess fabric to the back and loved that it pulled double duty in accentuating an hourglass silhouette too!

-I wore this dress a couple times actually one my Kauai trip — I switched into it first thing after we landed and wore it again a few days later as we headed out for a luau dinner.
+I wore this red floral maxi dress a couple times actually one my Kauai trip — I switched into it first thing after we landed and wore it again a few days later as we headed out for a luau dinner.
 No first-time visit to Kauai is complete with a Hawaiian luau so I was super excited as we stepped out onto Kilohana Plantation for Luau Kalamaku.

 Laua Kalamaku offers a truly unique experience as you can actually explore the plantation before the show and enjoy a train ride, tour the plantation and even feed the animals (I had a goat eat bread out of my hand!).
 There is so much of Kauai’s history that is rooted in the sugar plantation days so it was super interesting to see that aspect first-hand.
 If you know me, you know that I LOVE taro and it was super cool so see fields of taro as we cruised by on the train.